markuslutz/gittutorial/README.md

+Another friend is Andrea:)

 But from now on this is about
 my dog Tessi!
 She likes snow very much.

-But there are other dogs too and her friend is called krümel
+But there are other dogs too and her friend is called Kruemel.